-Many factors are taken into account for any surgery including DIEP flap breast reconstruction.
+Many factors are taken into account for any surgery including our Fairfield County DIEP flap breast reconstruction.
 Additional therapies for breast cancer may affect the timing of breast reconstruction.
 Your surgeon will take into account all specific facets of your breast cancer care to create a unique breast reconstruction program for you.

 After transfer of the abdominal skin and fat, the skin is closed much like a tummy tuck or abdominoplasty.